 One of the major keys to enjoying good health is good digestion, and angelica essential oil is something that can effectively help to restore digestive health.
 Angelica essential oil contains carminative and antispasmodic properties that are able to help with settling your stomach and relieving a number of different ailments.
-It is able to combat spasms effectively, which means it can help to ease cramping within your stomach and other parts of your body.
+It is able to combat spasms effectively, which means it can help to ease cramping in your stomach and other parts of your body.

-The carminative actions in angelica oil also help with relaxing your intestinal walls and this enables gases and foods to travel more easily through your intestines.
-That can help with treating uncomfortable, common conditions such as bloating, gas and indigestion.
+The carminative actions in angelica oil also help with relaxing your intestinal walls, and this enables gases and foods to travel more easily through your intestines.
+That can help with treating uncomfortable, common conditions such as bloating, gas, and indigestion.
 It also can help with regulating levels of acid and bile in your stomach which then helps with improving your overall ability to efficiently digest food.

 For Soothing And Aromatic Massages

 For menstrual problems, just dilute the oil and then every night massage the oil into your abdomen.
 A couple of drops can also be added onto a warm compress and applied to your stomach.
-When you add a couple of drops to your bath it can help you with dealing with a number of physical and emotional health problems.
+When you add a couple of drops to your bath, it can help you with dealing with a number of physical and emotional health problems.

 For Your Skin

-For topical use angelica oil is considered to be generally safe but always should be properly diluted with another base oil that is skin friendly such as almond oil or coconut oil.
+For topical use, angelica oil is considered to be generally safe but always should be properly diluted with another base oil that is skin-friendly such as almond oil or coconut oil.
 After diluting it, the oil can be gently applied to your face to rejuvenate your skin's appearance and to provide it with a healthy glow.
 To provide your face with a special treat, angelica oil can be combined with frankincense oil.

 Remember that angelica oil might be photosensitive, meaning that a serious reaction may be caused by direct sun exposure.
 To protect against that, be sure to not expose your skin for 12 hours at least to direct sunlight.
-Always mix the Angelica oil with a carrier oil or dilute it since your skin might be sensitive to it.
+Always mix the angelica oil with a carrier oil or dilute it since your skin might be sensitive to it.